Debbie Rush: Further roles

-Since leaving Coronation Street, Rush appeared in Sky One original Brassic for two episodes in 2019 and another in 2021 and alongside Steve Pemberton and Reece Shearsmith in series 5 of BBC One anthology series Inside Number 9.
+Since leaving Coronation Street, Rush appeared in Sky One original Brassic for two episodes in 2019 and another in 2021 and alongside Steve Pemberton and Reece Shearsmith in series 5 of BBC One anthology series Inside No. 9.

 Other ventures

 In December 2010, Rush released her own fitness DVD, Debbie Rush's Bulge Buster Workout.

 Personal life

 Rush and husband Andrew have three children, Tom, Poppy and William.
+On 17 December 2025, her son William died, aged 31.